onealexharms/painscale/physicalpainscale.md

 3. Distraction easily makes it fade out.

-4. I have to work to distract myself from it.
+4. I can deliberately distract myself from it.

-5. Distracting myself doesn't make it gone entirely.
-Can work (focus, code, problem solve), but greatly reduced capacity.
+5. I can't distract it away.
+But I can work (focus, code, problem solve), but not as well as I'd like.

-6. Can't focus on work.
-Pain has my attention.
-Can still do easy conversation, nothing intellectually challenging.
+6. I can't focus on work.
+Pain stays in my attention.
+I can have easy, gentle conversation, watch a show, play a simple phone game, doodle.

-7. Can't keep doing even something easy, like a phone game.
+7. I can't do even something easy, like doodling.
 Just breathe.

-8. Body is reacting: shaking, twitching.
+8. There are external signs, like squirming or jiggling my leg, but I can stop them.

-9. Can't be still.
-Sweating.
+9. Can't be still for long.
+Sweating, groaning.

-10. Yelling, shaking, thrashing, no control.
+10. Yelling, shaking, thrashing, can't "hold still" on request.

+v.
+1.1
-(c) Alex Harms 2017.
+(c) Alex Harms 2023.
 Free to use or adapt, with this notice included, under the following license: [Creative Commons Attribution-ShareAlike](https://creativecommons.org/licenses/by-sa/3.0/us/)